 This Bill relates to the Demands for Excess Grants totalling Rs.
-3-47 crores voted by the Lok Sabha on the 21st March 1957, and Rs.
-4-09 crores charged on the Consolidated Fund of India in respect of the year 1952-53.
+3.47 crores voted by the Lok Sabha on the 21st March 1957, and Rs.
+4.09 crores charged on the Consolidated Fund of India in respect of the year 1952-53.
 Copies of the Demands were circulated to the hon.
 Members of this House on the 19th March last.
 The reasons for the excesses have been explained in the foot-notes below each Demand or Appropriation.

 As hon.
-Members are aware, the voting of the Excess Demands and the passing of the Appropriation Bill have been provided for in article 115 read with article 114 of the Constitution.
-Before, however, that stage is reached. the exact excesses have first to be ascertained from the Appropriation Accounts of the year concerned.
-The reasons which led to the excesses are then examined by the Public Accounts Committee and it is only on the recommendations of the Committee that the excesses can be brought before i"ne Parliament for regularisation.
-As already explained in the introductory remarks to the Excess Demand Statements, the Public Accounts Committee have recommended the regularisation of these excesses. Α certain time-lag between the year to which the exces ses relate and the date on which these can be presented to the Parliament is unavoidable.
-The Appropriation Accounts can be compiled by the Comptroller and Auditor General and the other accounting authorities only after the accounts for the vear are-finally closed and reasons for the variations between the budget provision and the actuals obtained from the controlling authorities.
-Efforts are, however, being made to reduce these time-lags as much as possible.
-It has also been decided that the Comptroller and Auditor General should present the Appropriation Accounts of the Grants which have been exceeded in advance of the main accounts.
-The Public Accounts Committee would also likewise examine these excesses in advance and make a special report for their regularisation.
+Members are aware, the voting of the Excess Demands and the passing of the Appropriation Bill have been provided for in article 115 read with article 114 of the Consti-Before, however, that stage tution. is reached, the exact excesses have first to be ascertained from Appropriation Accounts of the year concerned.
+The reasons which led to the excesses are then examined by the Public Accounts Committee and it is only on the recommendations of the Committee that the excesses can be brought before the Parliament for regularisation.
+As already explained in the introductory remarks to the Excess Demand Statements. the Committee have Public Accounts recommended the regularisation of

+A certain time-lag these excesses. between the year to which the excesses relate and the date on which these can be presented to the Parliament is unavoidable.
+The Appropriation Accounts can be compiled by the Comptroller and Auditor General and the other accounting authorities only after the accounts for the year are finally closed and reasons for the variations between the budget provision and the actuals obtained from the controlling authorities.
+Efforts however, being made to reduce these time-lags as much as possible: has also been decided that the Comptroller and Auditor General should present the Appropriation Accounts of the Grants which have been exceeded in advance of the main accounts.
+Public The Accounts Committee would also likewise examine these excesses in advance and make a special report for their regularisation.
 These measures, it is hoped, would considerably shorten the time-lags in the presentation of the Excess Demands.

-The House will be interested to-know that out of the total number of 153 Grants and Appropriations for the year, excesses occurred only in 16 cases.
+The House will be interested to know that out of the total number of 153 Grants and Appropriations for the year, excesses occurred only in 16 cases.
 The total excess of Rs.
-7:56 crores is only 0 32 per cent, of the final Grants and Appropriations.
+7:56 crores is only 0:32 per cent. of the final Grants and Appropriations.
 In fact, as there was an overall saving of Rs.
 158:95 crores for the year as a whole, the excesses were more than counter-balanced by the savings under other Grants and Appropriations.